The Committee’s role is to:

 Peter Scott is Mayor of the Cook Shire Council and has over 12 years experience in local Government in Queensland.
 Peter spent many years in the country areas of Australia and has a strong background in the banking and finance industry in Australia and Papua New Guinea and he and his wife are also small business owners.
 Peter has been actively involved in Cooktown community groups and associations and is passionate about the sustainable growth of regional Australia.

-Dr Scott Davis is the Executive Director of the Greater Northern Australia Regional Training Network (GNARTN).
-GNARTN is an established collaborative network of universities, industry partners and government agencies across northern Australia addressing complex tropical health, and health professional workforce & training issues.
+Dr Scott Davis is the Senior Executive, and experienced Board Chair and Director of the Torres and Cape Hospital and Health Service with a passion for regional and rural Australia.
+Scott brings to the RDA Committee comprehensive expertise in social and economic policy and research, health service management, Indigenous health, health professional training, workforce development and in facilitating collaboration between industry and research institutions, with a focus on translating research into to policy and practice.
+Most recently Scott led a network of health and education service delivery across Northern Australia, which demonstrated the benefits of collaboration in address complex health workforce in regional, rural and remote communities.
+Scott currently sits on a number of boards including the newly established Jobs Queensland, which has a mandate to address workforce issues across a range of industries in Queensland.
 Scott originally from Tully, in FNQ has been vocal in shining a light on the issues that impact on the sustainability of regional, rural and remote communities.
 Scott is a strong advocate for leveraging our intellectual capital and innovative tropical health and education services to position Northern Australia as a leader in within the region.
 The health and education sectors are significant contributors to the economic and social development of regional, rural and remote Australia.
-Over the past 20 years, Scott has held a range of executive management and practice roles within the health sector, internationally and within Australia, and has delivered a range of health services and programs within complex political and policy environments.
 Scott is an active member of the local community, and is currently leading the renewal of junior sailing in Cairns, and is currently a director of the state peak sporting body, Yachting Queensland.

 Susan Darby is a former Executive Director of Schools (Cairns & Coastal District) for Education Queensland.
 Her career in Education includes more than a decade as Principal of the high achieving Edge Hill State School and many years in leadership roles at the Cairns School of Distance Education.
 She has accepted secondments to implement curriculum change in Cape York Schools and has spent time as a full time panel member on a recruitment and selection team working across the state.
 Her commitment towards students and working with families as partners in their children’s education is well known.
 Susan was an inaugural member of the Queensland Studies Authority (2002- 2005) and served on the State Showcase Board for Education Queensland.
 She is presently involved in coaching Principals and Deputy Principals in a number of schools across FNQ Region where the focus is on a strong improvement agenda and high level results in classrooms.
 Susan also provides facilitation and mediation services in education settings.
 She was the recipient of a Public Service Medal in 2006 for her contribution to Education and the Community.
 Contributions to the community include volunteering for Court Net – an organisation providing services to all court users and victims’ support within the court system.
 She is a member of Red Cross and involved in the International Humanitarian sub group.